Defalt-Meh/Spotify-Data-Analysis-Exploring-My-Listening-Habits/README.md

 - **Top Artists and Songs**:
   - My most revered artists and tracks, crowned by listening time and play counts.
-  - The genres and moods that align with my soul on the battlefield of life.
+  - The genres and moods that align with my soul on the lost war, which is life.
 - **Streaming Patterns**:
   - Days and hours when I am most active, showing the tactical deployment of sound.
   - Seasons of heightened streaming—perhaps when inspiration or despair takes hold.
 - **Repetition**:
-  - How often I repeat songs like an Ecclesiarch chanting hymns (spoiler: a lot).
+  - How often I repeat songs like an Ecclesiarch chanting hymns (spoiler: a lot(pls don't judge me)).
 - **Prediction**:
-  - Insights from the predictive model about what drives my listening behavior—akin to discovering the motives of a Chaos cultist.
+  - Insights from the predictive model about what drives my listening behavior—akin to discovering the motives of a procastinating scholar.

 ---